 If you let the rice sit in your pantry long enough, the eggs will hatch and develop into adults.
 Those adults go on to lay more eggs and suddenly you’ve got a massive infestation in your pantry.

-Rice bugs are actually safe to eat and even add some extra nutrients.
+Rice weevils are actually safe to eat and even add some extra nutrients.
 However, a lot of people are grossed out by the idea of eating insects and end up throwing away all the infested rice.

 To keep your rice stockpile safe, it’s best to take steps to prevent rice bugs, such as freezing or microwaving the rice before storage.